 CEPI has implemented an integrity due diligence process which sets out the approach to screening Third Parties against sanctions and watchlists, as well as assessing their background and reputation, and identifying any published instances of illegal or unethical behaviour, including human rights violations.
-This risk-based process has been fully implemented in CEPI's funding recipients since 2021 and in CEPI's supply chain since 2022.
+This risk-based process has been fully implemented in CEPI's funding recipients since 2021 and in CEPI's supply chain since 2022, and is continuously reviewed and assessed against best practice to identify potential enhancements.